Pinky Cheung

-Pinky Cheung (張文慈, born 30 September 1971), is a Hong Kong actress, she was once an artist under Asia Television and currently has a basic artist contract with TVB and is a former Shaw Brothers artist.
+Pinky Cheung Man-chi (張文慈), is a Hong Kong actress, she was once an artist under Asia Television and currently has a basic artist contract with TVB and is a former Shaw Brothers artist.

 Background

-Cheung attended the Buddhist Lee Chak Po Memorial School in Lei Muk Shue Estate, Tsuen Wan and Carmel Alison Lam Foundation Secondary School in Kwai Chung.
-She later studied in Japan.
-In the early 1990s, she entered the industry as an amateur model but did not make her official debut.
-In 1996, Cheung participated in the Miss Asia Pageant and won the "Best Body Award" in the semi-finals, and successfully advanced to the finals.
-Although the finals she advanced to the top eight.
+Cheung has four siblings, and her parents divorced when she was four.

-In March 2010, Cheung left Asia Television.
 In July 2010, she has baptised and become a Christian.
-Later, she even claimed that in order to strengthen her faith in Jesus, she had almost completely washed off the tattoo of the Guanyin pronunciation on her neck.
 In 2012, she was awarded the "ATV55 Female Artist Award" at the 55th Anniversary of Asia Television.
 In 2013, she turned to the film industry and announced at an event in September 2016 that she had signed a two-year contract with TVB, mainly participated in the filming of TV series.